First Time in SF?

 Best Weather

-September & October — locals call it “second summer.”
+September and October.
+Locals call it “second summer.”
 Warmest, least foggy months.

 What to Pack

 Layers.
 Always layers.
-It can swing 15°F between neighborhoods.
+Temperatures swing 15°F between neighborhoods on the same day.

 Getting Around